min2ha/ukwa-site/content/target/35291/index.en.md

   "subject": "EU Referendum"
 }

-# Embassy of the Republic of Poland in London

 Website offers news about Poland and its relations with the UK, including Brexit, information on Polish culture and visiting Poland, and about investing in Poland